 St. Louis Product Liability Attorneys for Guardrail Accident Claims

 Multiple personal injury or wrongful death lawsuits have been filed against Trinity.
 Studies have indicated that the ET-Plus guardrail system can be almost four times more likely to cause a fatal crash than Trinity’s previous model.

 Most states have suspended ET-Plus installations over safety issues and many states are in the process of conducting an inventory of their existing ET-Plus systems.
 This discussion of Trinity’s guardrail safety has been fueled by a fatal Clay County, Missouri accident that occurred in January 2014, as well as a federal jury verdict in Texas.
 Missouri’s Department of Transportation (MoDOT) was one of the first states to recognize there was a safety issue and MoDOT has suspended the installation of the ET-Plus guardrail system based on those concerns.

 Contact The Simon Law Firm, P.C. for a Free Consultation

-If you or a loved one has been involved in an automobile accident involving a collision with a guardrail that pierced the vehicle or otherwise did not perform properly, contact The Simon Law Firm, P.C. at (855) 809-7080 for a free case evaluation.
-The personal injury attorneys at The Simon Law Firm, P.C. are dedicated to helping those injured by defective products such as the Trinity ET-Plus guardrail system.
+If you or a loved one has been involved in an automobile accident involving a collision with a guardrail that pierced the vehicle or otherwise did not perform properly, contact The Simon Law Firm, P.C. at (855) 809-7080 for a free case evaluation with a St. Louis product liability lawyer.
+Our legal team at The Simon Law Firm, P.C. is dedicated to helping those injured by defective products such as the Trinity ET-Plus guardrail system.